orjpap/orjpap.github.io/_posts/2019-14-20-iOS-build-schemes.md

 A Configuration Settings File (a file with a `.xcconfig` file extension) is a plain text file that defines and overrides the [build settings](https://help.apple.com/xcode/mac/11.4/#/dev382dac089) for a particular build configuration of a project or target.

-We'll make one file for Production, called Production.xcconfig and another one for Development called, you guessed it, Development.xcconfig
+We'll create one file for Production, called **Production.xcconfig** and another one for Development called... you guessed it, **Development.xcconfig**

 ## Define **build variables**